-The proposed rule also amends clause 5.20.5 of the NER to require NSPs to provide assistance that AEMO reasonably requests in connection with the performance of its NTP functions.22 Currently this clause only places an obligation on jurisdictional planning bodies to provide assistance to AEMO.23
+The proposed rule also amended clause 5.20.5 of the NER to require NSPs to provide assistance that AEMO reasonably requests in connection with the performance of its NTP functions.23 Currently this clause only places an obligation on jurisdictional planning bodies to provide assistance to AEMO.24

-Finally, the proposed rule includes a minor drafting amendment in the heading to clause 5.20.1 of the NER.24
+Finally, the proposed rule included a minor drafting amendment in the heading to clause 5.20.1 of the NER.25

-1.5 The rule making process to date
+1.5 The rule making process

-On 7 May 2015, the Commission published a notice advising of its commencement of the rule making process and the first round of consultation in respect of the rule change request.25 A consultation paper identifying specific issues and questions for consultation was also published with the notice.
+On 7 May 2015, the Commission published a notice advising of its commencement of the rule making process and the first round of consultation in respect of the rule change request.26 A consultation paper identifying specific issues and questions for consultation was published with the notice.
 Submissions closed on 4 June 2015.
+Seven submissions were received.